-Emma completed her Bachelor of Science in Psychology at Trent University.
-From there, she continued to complete her Masters of Health Sciences in Speech-Language Pathology with the University of Toronto.
+Emma completed her Bachelor of Science in Psychology, an undergraduate degree, at Trent University.
+From there, she continued to complete her Masters of Health Sciences in Speech-Language Pathology at the University of Toronto.
 She is a general member of the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO).
-Emma has always had a passion for working with children and was excited to begin her career with All About Communication.
-The rewarding journey involved with supporting someone in achieving a means of communication that is functional for them is one Emma knew she wanted to be a part of.
-Emma works hard to ensure that each of her clients is getting the most out of their therapy sessions through a thoughtful balance of work and play.
+Emma has always been passionate about working with children and was excited to begin her career with All About Communication.
+The rewarding journey involved in supporting someone in accessing a means of communication that is functional for them, is one Emma knew she wanted to be a part of.
+Emma works hard to ensure that each of her clients gets the most out of their therapy sessions through a thoughtful balance of work and play.
 Emma looks forward to expanding her knowledge of speech and language practices and implementing such strategies into sessions with her clients.
 Emma has recently completed the Inside Out: Sensory Certificate program and the necessary training to become a PLAY Project Consultant.
 She continues to expand her knowledge base surrounding Gestalt Language Processing to support her autistic clients better.
-When Emma isn’t working with her amazing clients at All About Communication, you can bet your bottom dollar that she’s hanging with her pup, Hudson or baking a sweet treat!
+When Emma isn’t working with her amazing clients at All About Communication, you can bet your bottom dollar that she’s hanging with her pup Hudson or baking a sweet treat!

-Alex is a graduate of Western University’s Master of Clinical Science program in Speech-Language Pathology.
-She is registered Speech-Language Pathologist with the College of Audiologists and Speech-Language Pathologists of Ontario.
-She is also a member of Speech-Language and Audiology Canada and Ontario Association of Speech-Language Pathologists and Audiologists.
-Alex has experience in both the elementary school setting and private practice.
-She has training in a number of programs including The Lidcombe Program, DIR Floortime, Fluency Plus, Hanen (Target Word, It Takes Two to Talk, More Than Words), PROMPT, and Digging Deeper: Motor Speech Assessment and Therapy.
-As an SLP places an emphasis on working collaboratively with families and creating play-based activities to help clients reach their goals.
+Alex graduated from Western University’s Master of Clinical Science program in Speech-Language Pathology.
+She is a registered Speech-Language Pathologist with the College of Audiologists and Speech-Language Pathologists of Ontario.
+She is also a member of Speech-Language and Audiology Canada.
+Alex has experience in both the elementary/high school setting and private practice.
+She has training in several programs, including The Lidcombe Program, DIR Floortime, Fluency Plus, Hanen (Target Word, It Takes Two to Talk, More Than Words), PROMPT, and Digging Deeper: Motor Speech Assessment and Therapy.
+Alex emphasizes working collaboratively with families and creating play-based activities to help clients reach their functional goals.
 Alex is based out of the Peterborough office and enjoys working with families in-person or on a virtual platform.
 You can find Alex puttering in her garden or hiking with her family when she is not working.

 Lisa is a Speech and Language Pathologist at All About Communication Inc. She is registered and in good standing with the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO) and a member of the Ontario Association of Speech-Language Pathologists and Audiologists (OSLA).
 Lisa is a graduate from the University of Waterloo obtaining an Honours Bachelor of Science degree in the Honours Kinesiology Co-operative Program.
 She furthered her education completing her Masters of Speech and Language Studies at the University of Queensland in Australia.
 Lisa has experience working with school-based rehabilitation services in Durham Region, providing school board speech language services through the Durham District School Board and the York Catholic District School Board and providing speech and language services through private practice.